-- Attend the Books for Children Luncheon during the NCTE Annual Convention when the Charlotte Huck Award winner and honor books are announced
+- Attend the Children's Book Award Luncheon during the NCTE Annual Convention when the Charlotte Huck Award winner and honor books are recognized and announced

 - Participate in the conference call(s) each January that determines the award winner, honor books, and recommended books

 - Write book annotations for Language Arts and submit by deadline established by Chair